-Mr. McMillan entered into an employment agreement with the Company on August 7, 2017 for the role of Chief Operations Officer (the "McMillan Employment Agreement").
-The McMillan Employment Agreement provides that Mr. McMillan will receive a base salary of \$360,000 per year, subject to review at the sole discretion of the Company and a discretionary bonus of up to 40% of annual base salary (with any such bonus for 2017 being pro-rated for length of service).
-Under the McMillan Employment Agreement, Mr. McMillan is also entitled to expenses and reimbursements.
+Dr. van Deventer entered into an employment agreement with the Company on August 7, 2017 for the role of Chief Scientific Officer (the "van Deventer Employment Agreement").
+The van Deventer Employment Agreement provides that Dr. van Deventer will receive a base salary of €200,000 per year, subject to review at the sole discretion of the Company and a discretionary bonus of up to 40% of his annual base salary (with any such bonus for 2017 being pro-rated for length of service).
+Under the van Deventer Employment Agreement, Dr. van Deventer is also entitled to expenses and reimbursements.
 He was also entitled to a grant of an option to purchase 150,000 ordinary shares in the Company pursuant to the Company's equity incentive plan and would be eligible for future grant awards.
-In March 2019, Mr. McMillan received a letter (the "McMillan 2019 Letter"), which provides that his 2019 base salary will be \$391,644 and his 2018 bonus will be \$198,190.
-The McMillan 2019 Letter also provides that Mr. McMillan will be entitled to participate in the 2019 equity grants.
-The termination provisions of the McMillan Employment Agreements are further discussed below.
-The McMillan Employment Agreement is to continue in force from year to year unless terminated in accordance with its terms.
+Effective August 20, 2019, the van Deventer Employment Agreement was amended and restated to, among other things, provide for a promotion to the position of Executive Vice President, Product and Research Development, a base salary of €348,000 annually, an additional equity grant of 15,000 restricted share units pursuant to the Company's equity incentive plan, and additional severance benefits, including an increase in severance payments: (1) to 150% of base salary plus target bonus for a termination in association with a change of control of the Company and (2) to 100% of base salary plus target bonus for other qualifying terminations; as well as a pro-rata cash bonus for the current (interrupted) year in which any qualifying termination occurs.
+In March 2020, Dr. van Deventer received a letter (the "van Deventer 2020 Letter"), which provides that his 2020 base salary will be €353,220 and his 2019 bonus will be €111,989.
+The van Deventer 2020 Letter also provides that Dr. van Deventer will be entitled to participate in the 2020 equity grants of 12,380 restricted share units and an option to purchase 21,719 ordinary shares in the Company each pursuant to the Company's equity incentive plan.
+The termination provisions of the van Deventer Employment Agreement are further discussed below.
+The van Deventer Employment Agreement is to continue in force from year to year unless terminated in accordance with its terms.
+A copy of the van Deventer Employment Agreement is filed as Exhibit 10.2 to the Company's Current Report on Form 8-K filed with the SEC on September 20, 2019.
+The foregoing are not complete descriptions of the Gut Employment Agreement and are qualified in their entirety by reference to the full text of such agreement.